 Before doing the big move, it is ideal to visit Austin to familiarize yourself with the surroundings and the neighborhoods.
 Austin has diverse regions with their own charm and style.
 Whether you are visiting Austin before relocating, for a business trip, seeing a friend, or a vacation, we listed the top things to expect as you visit Austin, Texas!
 Let us help you lead the way to the quirky, hip, and dynamic city of Austin.

 Uchi, one of the hottest restaurants in town that offer non-traditional Japanese cuisine that is widely loved by Austinites!
 For healthy eats, farm-to-table Vinaigrette is one of our favorites.
 Food trucks are also huge in the area.
-Veracruz All Natural Food Truck, Pueblo Viejo Taco Truck, and the food trucks around Barton Creek Greenbelt are worth the try!
+Veracruz All Natural Food Truck, Pueblo Viejo Taco Truck, and the food trucks around Barton Creek Greenbelt are worth the try during your visit!

 Austin’s entertainment scene is something you shouldn’t miss since is one of the highlights as you visit the city.
 As the Live Music Capital of the World, don’t be surprised when if music welcomes you as soon as you arrive!
 The city holds a diverse culture and they are showcased from music, performances, and the arts.
 Austin has over 250 live music venues and hosts the largest music festivals such as South by Southwest also known as SXSW and Austin City Limits festival where people all over the country visit Austin to witness their favorite bands and artists take part in this live event.

 What to expect when visiting Austin?
 Every single day, Austin is thriving with numerous events.
 As mentioned above, South by Southwest is one of the largest and famous events in the city where almost 2,000 bands and artists gather in more than 100 stages in Central Austin.
 Food festivals are also huge in the area such as the Austin Food and Festival, Pecan Street Festival.
 Sports events such as the Formula One World Championship and the Austin Marathon are some of the events to watch out for.